-George Washington Carver was born in 1860 in Diamond Grove, Missouri and in spite of earlier issues would advance to become one of the most commemorated and highly regarded scientists in United States history.
-His significant discoveries and methods allowed farmers through the South and Midwest to become successful and profitable.
+George Washington Carver was born in 1860 in Diamond Grove, Missouri, and in spite of earlier issues, would advance to become one of the most commemorated and highly regarded scientists in United States history.
+His significant discoveries and methods allowed farmers throughout the South and Midwest to become successful and profitable.

-His master dispatched him to Neosho, Missouri for an early education and managed to graduate from Minneapolis High School in Kansas.
+His master dispatched him to Neosho, Missouri for an early education and he managed to graduate from Minneapolis High School in Kansas.
 He eventually sent an application to Highland University in Kansas and ended up being accepted and also provided a scholarship.
-With pride, George journeyed to the school to accept the scholarship but upon meeting him, the School president asked ‚ “why didn’t you tell me you were a Negro?” and immediately withdrew the scholarship and the acceptance.
+With pride, George journeyed to the school to accept the scholarship, but upon meeting him, the school president asked ‚ “why didn’t you tell me you were a Negro?” and immediately withdrew the scholarship offer and the acceptance.

-In 1887 Carver was accepted into Simpson College in Indianola, Iowa where he turned out to be well respected for his artistic talent (later on his artwork would be included in the magnificent World‚’s Columbian Exposition Art Exhibit.)
-Carver’s interests, nevertheless, lay much more in science and he transferred from Simpson to Iowa Agricultural College (which is now known as Iowa State University.)
+In 1887, Carver was accepted by Simpson College in Indianola, Iowa where he turned out to be well respected for his artistic talent (later on his artwork would be included in the magnificent World’s Columbian Exposition Art Exhibit).
+Carver’s interests, nevertheless, lay much more in science and he transferred from Simpson to Iowa Agricultural College (which is now known as Iowa State University).
 He distinguished himself so much that upon graduating he was offered a position on the school’s faculty, the first African American afforded the honor.
 Carver was allowed great independence in working in agriculture and botany in the University’s greenhouses.
-In 1895, Carver co-authored a series of papers on the prevention and treatments for fungus diseases impacting on cherry plants.
+In 1895, Carver co-authored a series of papers on the prevention of and treatments for fungus diseases impacting cherry plants.

 In 1896 he obtained his master’s degree in agriculture and in 1897 discovered two fungus that would be named after him.
 At this point, the most critical moment of his life occurred – he was summoned by Booker T. Washington to teach at Tuskegee Normal and Industrial Institute.
 He was designated director of agriculture and rapidly set out to fully correct its wretched condition.
-He was given a twenty acre cheap piece of land and along with his students planted peas on it.
+He was given a twenty acre cheap piece of land, and along with his students, planted peas on it.
 Like all legumes, the peas had nitrogen-fixing bacteria on their roots which obtained nitrogen from the air and transformed it into nitrates which then labored to fertilize the soil.
-The depleted soil shortly became rich and fertile, so much in fact that he was able to grow five hundred pounds of natural cotton on each acre of land he worked on.
+The depleted soil shortly became rich and fertile, so much in fact that he was able to grow five hundred pounds of natural cotton on each acre of land upon which he worked.

 Search for more info about George Washington Carver